-How to Increase Product Sale Participation
+How to Increase Product Sale Participation in Fundraising

 Most schools rely on product sales to generate much needed revenue for their programs.
 These kinds of events are great ways for schools to raise money and accomplish goals.
 However, there seems to be a growing reluctance by some parents to participate in such sales.
 Without active and enthusiastic participation, however, product sales cannot succeed.